-Not only was I unhealthy, but I was going through a lot emotionally due to my husbands affair that occured some months prior and a recent sexual assault.
+Not only was I unhealthy, but I was going through a lot emotionally due to my husband’s affair that occurred some months prior and a recent sexual assault.

 When I got home after the event, I decided then that it was time to focus on me.
 I had lost myself, but I loved myself and knew it was time to take care of me.
-I decided that I wanted to control/change everything that I had the ability to take control of in my life, and simply stop stressing over the things I could not control.
+I decided that I wanted to control/change everything that I could take control of in my life, and stop stressing over the things I could not control.

 To top it all off, the group is a sea of positivity.
 This is what makes it easy to open up and share.
 You can post a picture like my before pics above and everyone would comment positively helping you to see your progress when your eyes can’t.
 Seeing others push through the challenge helps prevent you from giving up.
 It got to the point where the group would be the first thing I checked in the morning and the last thing I checked at night.
 I credit the support of this group for my continued motivation and success with the program.

-During my first month I lost 8 pounds and missed the mark on the meal plans.
+During my first month, I lost 8 pounds and missed the mark on the meal plans.
 The trainers later called me out in a group chat.
 They told me I could not get my grilled chicken and kale from fast food restaurants due to the high sodium content amongst other things.
-My prior diet was all fast food and one unhealthy home cooked meal a day.
-Even when I tried to eat healthy, I failed because I would buy pre-packaged meals from the grocery store that were listed as healthy, but loaded with sodium and carbs.
+My previous diet was all fast food and one unhealthy home cooked meal a day.
+Even when I tried to eat healthily, I failed because I would buy pre-packaged meals from the grocery store that were listed as healthy, but loaded with sodium and carbs.

 I also found new ways to hang out with friends, like picnics on top of the mountain, heated yoga, twerk yoga, etc. The trainers from RI28 would also invite us for free or low cost $10 classes at their gym, Loft Athletic Club, in Atlanta.
-My RI28 family became more that an extended family to me.
-Members have become long term friends, one member even helped me pay for my son’s asthma medicine when I almost had to sit out a challenge due to money issues related to his medical needs.
-This also kept me motivated and now I am motivating others and looking out for them as a way to pay it forward.
+My RI28 family became more than an extended family to me.
+Members have become long-term friends.
+One member even helped me pay for my son’s asthma medicine when I almost had to sit out a challenge due to money issues related to his medical needs.
+This support also kept me motivated, and now I am motivating others and looking out for them as a way to pay it forward.

-My health is much better and I am happier.
+My health is much better, and I am happier now.
 My blood pressure is now at safe levels.
 My energy is through the roof.
 I have broken my soda addiction (used to drink a 12 pack daily).
 My skin and hair are benefiting from all the water I drink.

 My advice to anyone is to love yourself enough to commit to a better you.
 Find a routine or program that you enjoy and that works for you.
-Don’t be afraid if you loose friends in the process.
+Don’t be afraid if you lose friends in the process.
 Those who don’t understand you and stray away at first will come back around after watching to transform.
 You will find that you motivate them eventually.
-It is fun to watch those who were negative at first now come to me for advice and support.
+It is fun to watch those who were negative at first now occurred to me for advice and support.
 So, don’t listen to negativity.
 Set smart goals for YOURSELF.
-If I had listened to people saying that I don’t need the program and I should stop, I would still be a chubby mom of three with high blood pressure.
+If I listened to people who told me that I didn’t need the program and that I should stop, I would still be a chubby mom of three with high blood pressure.